 1. Upgrade Entrances with Ramps and Thresholds

-Start your spring home preparation for elderly family members at the front
+Start your spring home preparation for elderly family members at the front door!
+Make entering and exiting your home a bit easier for everyone from guests with strollers to loved ones with mobility challenges.

 Want to provide a higher level of care for loved ones at home?